TN 16 (06-24)

 After returning to step 4, follow all required procedures to develop the claimant’s PRW.

-• If the claimant does not provide the requested information and you do not have sufficient evidence to make a finding at step 4, follow the refusal to cooperate determination instructions or the failure to cooperate determination instructions, as appropriate.
+• If the claimant does not provide the requested information and you do not have sufficient evidence to make a finding at step 4, follow the failure to cooperate determination instructions, as appropriate.

 • If the claimant provides the information needed to make a finding at step 4 or you obtain sufficient evidence to make a determination without the claimant’s cooperation, make a disability determination based on the evidence in file.